Pradyumn-Patil/Document-verification-deployed-on-AWS-/README.md

 1. [Inspirations](#inspirations)

-# Introduction
+# Project Introduction

-Documents are a core part of many businesses in many fields such as law, finance, and technology among others.
-Automatic understanding of documents such as invoices, contracts, and resumes is lucrative, opening up many new avenues of business.
+Documents are a core part of many businesses in many fields such as law, finance and especially government.Most of the government bodies work on large scale and   Automatic understanding of documents such as invoices, contracts, and resumes is lucrative, opening up many new avenues of business.
 The fields of natural language processing and computer vision have seen tremendous progress through the development of deep learning such that these methods have started to become infused in contemporary document understanding systems. [source](https://arxiv.org/abs/2011.13534)

+## Literature Review
 ### Papers

 #### 2021